Introduction:

 Safety is always the priority.
 There is no negotiation with safety gear.
 Steel plates often come with sharp corners; you will get sharp edges even after cutting.
 One mistake can lead to accidents, which may lead to life-threatening situations.

-Laser Cutting VS Water jet Cutting: Which Method is the Best for Sheet Metal Cutting?
+Laser Cutting VS Water Jet Cutting: Which Method is the Best for Sheet Metal Cutting?

 Plasma cutting, gas cutting, or shearing have many limitations.
 These limitations typically make laser or waterjet cutting the preferred technique.
 This section will discuss these techniques and find the best option.

-Laser Cutting vs Waterjet Cutting: Cutting Speed
+1. Laser Cutting VS Waterjet Cutting: Cutting Speed

 Speed is critical in industry, and cutting sheet metal is no different.
 Both laser cutting and waterjet cutting can be automated.
 You can employ PLC or CNC systems to do this.
 However, laser cutters often give quicker solutions than waterjet cutting.